YUseiDoi/Nand2Tetoris/README.md

 * day6(2022/03/03): This is the first time for about 2 weeks because of TOEIC. created HalfAdder, FulAdder, Add16 I found that it's important to follow the textbook carefully.
 * day7(2022/03/05): created Inc16 and ALU halfway
+* day8(2022/03/09): tried to create ALU but it's still halfway.
+I found that true and false can be used in HDL.